wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 3.2.5 =
+= 3.2.6 =
-Dropped support for PHP Cookies and some improvements with Gravity Forms.
+A couple of bug fixes with Heatmap experiments.